nickise92/FIFO/README.md

 # FIFO Exercises - Operating System

-This repository contains a list of exercise with FIFO (named pipe) from Operating System course.
-All exercise are (or will be) commented to explain every step of the program.
+This repository contains a list of exercises with FIFO (named pipe) from Operating System course.
+All exercises are (or will be) commented to explain every step of the program.

 ## Exercise 1